Let’s troubleshoot your problem so you can get back to Netflix and chill.

 Netflix Error 0041

-If you’re watching Dragons: Race to the Edge and this error message pops up, don’t panic.
+If you’re watching Ozark and this error message pops up about Netflix not working, don’t panic.
 Either your internet’s not working correctly, or there’s data on your playback device that needs to be refreshed.

 For this issue, Netflix recommends that you clear the app’s data and restart your playback device.
 Or, if the problem seems to be related to connectivity, you can restart your home Wi-Fi network.

-If you’re watching on a portable device, try moving around the house to see if you can get a better signal.
+If you’re watching on the Netflix app on a portable device, try moving around the house to see if you can get a better signal.
 And if all else fails, you can try a different internet connection, if it’s available, or restore your internet settings to the factory default.

 Similar error codes: Error tvq-st-120, Error AIP-704, Error UI-400, Error 12001, Error 5403, Error 11853, Error 1011, Error 1012, Error 1016, Error -11800